codeoffun2/Indian-Act/index.markdown

 <p style="font-size:18px">
 Date of the act: The Indian Act was created in 1876 <br>
-    People involved in the act: The act was passed by the Parliament of Canada
+People involved in the act: The act was passed by the Parliament of Canada <br>
-    <br> Citation: RSC 1985, c I-5
+Citation: RSC 1985, c I-5 <br>
+The residential schools were open between 1831 to 1996.

     </p>

     <br>